Current Scholars

 Class of 2027

 José Guillermo Gutiérrez ‘27 is interested in government accountability, surveillance technology, and civil rights and civil liberties issues in national security.
+In the summer after his first year, José interned at the Knight First Amendment Institute at Columbia University and was a research assistant for Professors Adam Cox and Samuel Issacharoff.
+He is co-president of the Latinx Law Students Association, an editor on Law Review, and a student advocate in the Regulatory Policy Clinic, and will be part of the Rule of Law Practice Lab in the spring.
 Before law school, José was a research and program associate in the Brennan Center for Justice’s Liberty and National Security Program, where he focused on law enforcement’s surveillance of social media to target constitutionally protected activity and marginalized communities, as well as efforts to reform the Department of Homeland Security.
 He also served on the negotiation and executive committees of the Brennan Center’s staff union.
-Before joining the Brennan Center, José was a research volunteer on the Biden-Harris Presidential Transition and a domestic policy intern on the Biden for President campaign.
-He graduated magna cum laude from the University of Southern California with a B.A. in Political Science and Philosophy in 2020.
-José was born and raised in Mexico City.
+Before joining the Brennan Center, he was a research volunteer on the Biden-Harris presidential transition and a domestic policy intern on the Biden-Harris campaign.
+José was born and raised in Mexico City, and is a graduate of the University of Southern California.

 Sarah Wheaton ’27 is interested in the intersection of administrative law and economic policy, particularly as it relates to helping low-income families and communities.
 Before coming to NYU, she worked in economic policy for the U.S. Department of Commerce and the White House Council of Economic Advisers.
 As an Economist at the Department of Commerce’s Office of the Undersecretary for Economic Affairs, she contributed economic analysis to the department’s regulatory work, assisted with implementation of place-based initiatives in the CHIPS and Science Act, and helped brief the Secretary on the state of the economy.
 Prior to that, she worked as a Research Assistant at the Council of Economic Advisers, where she covered a wide range of topics including labor, the social safety net, macroeconomics, health, and climate change.
 Sarah spent her 1L summer doing research on distributional cost-benefit analysis for Professor Ricky Revesz and on tax expenditures for Professor Lily Batchelder.
 At NYU, she is a staff editor on the Law Review, a board member of the Law and Government Society, and an extern for New York State Senator Andrew Gounardes.
 Sarah graduated from Swarthmore College in 2021 with High Honors in Economics and Political Science and grew up in Saint Paul, Minnesota.